What's New in Cinegy Route 22

 We also improved the copy/paste operations and enabled the hotkeys common in Windows OS to make dealing with Cinegy Route even more efficient.

-We made sure to pay extra attention to working with IP address for the physical sources in Cinegy Route and found inspiration in a variety of commodity IT networking utilities to introduce an improved experience.
+We made sure to pay extra attention to working with the IP address for the physical sources in Cinegy Route and found inspiration in a variety of commodity IT networking utilities to introduce an improved experience.

-The new generation of Cinegy Route benefits from improved IP address field navigation with the use of arrow keys, backspace and dot buttons.
-We also added an ability to paste IP addresses using Ctrl+V and copy them to clipboard with Ctrl+C, as well as added the separate "Copy" button in the GUI.
+The new generation of Cinegy Route benefits from improved IP address field navigation with the use of arrow keys, backspace, and dot buttons.
+We also added an ability to paste IP addresses using Ctrl+V and copy them to the clipboard with Ctrl+C, as well as added the separate "Copy" button in the GUI.